ahmedhani221/Bank-Management-System/README.md

 # Bank Management System

 ## Overview
 The **Bank Management System** is a comprehensive desktop application designed to streamline banking operations and cater to various user roles: Clients, Employees, and Admins.
-Built with **JavaFX**, **Bootstrap**, and **SQL Server**, this application provides a robust and user-friendly interface for managing accounts, transactions, and banking services.
+Built with **JavaFX**, **CSS**, this application provides a robust and user-friendly interface for managing accounts, transactions, and banking services.

 ## User Roles and Features